TEALSK12/introduction-to-computer-science/culture_day_lesson_c.md

 ## Pacing Guide
 Have students do self-evaluation journalling at different stages during the course, such as:
-  * first week of course
-  * after unit 2
-  * after unit 4
-  * last week of course
+  * first week of course, after unit 2, after unit 4, and last week of course

 One suggestion is to omit bell work, and provide students with 10 minutes to do their Journal Writing.